 Part 2 — Thoroughfares

-4. Persons who are to be notified of road closure — s.
-3.50
+4. Persons prescribed to be notified of road closure (Act s.
+3.50)

 (1) The persons prescribed for the purposes of section 3.50 of the Act are —

-(a) any person providing a service by means of pipes, cables, or anything else under, on, or above the land used for the thoroughfare whose access for purposes connected with the provision of that service would be impeded by the proposed closure;
+(a) any person providing a service by means of pipes, cables, or anything else under, on, or above the land used for the thoroughfare whose access for purposes connected with the provision of that service would be impeded by the proposed closure; and